o3de/o3de.org/content/docs/userguide/component-vrpreview-component.md

+description: ' Use the VR Preview component to instantly explore a space in virtual reality. '
+slug: component-vrpreview-component
+title: VR Preview
+---
 # VR Preview<a name="component-vrpreview-component"></a>

 The **VR Preview** component, when added to an entity or spawned from a slice, creates a user\-editable [navigation mesh](component-navigation.md)\.
 The navigation mesh is used to define valid areas that users can teleport to\.
 The **VR Preview** component sets up necessary dependencies for exploring or navigating a scene in virtual reality\.
 This component contains no editable properties\.